betajs/betajs-dynamics/docsrc/tutorials/helloworld.md

 ```

-Inside {{}} ist an attribute property that we can control from other parts of the Program
+Inside {{}} ist an attribute property that we can control from other parts of the application.

 ```js